 - 80g grated Parmesan cheese

-- Firstly, heat the stock but don’t let it boil.
+- Firstly, warm the stock but don’t let it boil.

 - Heat the oil in a sauté pan and sweat the shallots and celery for a few minutes until they are translucent and soft and then add the garlic paste.

 - Add the rice and coat it with the oil for 2 to 3 minutes.

 - Next, pour in the vermouth and keep stirring to cook off the alcohol whilst leaving the flavour.
 Add the first ladle of stock and keep stirring.
 As each measure is absorbed, add another and then another.

 - Keep stirring and keep the heat to medium.
 The liquid must be absorbed slowly or the outside will be soft and the inside will be too hard.
 A little ‘al dente’ bite is what you’re aiming for, not crunch.
 Keep adding stock until it’s gone – a little bite is what you’re aiming for but not a crunch.
 The risotto should be slightly liquid and silky not dry and stodgy.
 Taste for seasoning – you won’t need to add salt if the ham stock is salty.

 - When it’s ready, stir in the ham and peas to warm through and take it off the heat.
 Finally, stir in the Parmesan cheese and the butter.

-- Serve immediately on warmed plates and drizzle with a little olive oil and a squeeze of lemon.
+- Serve immediately on warmed plates, garnish with fresh basil, a drizzle of extra-virgin olive oil and a squeeze of lemon.